PoohL0ve/data_analytics/README.md

 # Understanding Data Analytics
 Data analytics in simple terms is about understanding data by extracting useful information from it.
 It's a fascinating field that makes sense of the past and provides mechanisms to make valuable predictions about the future.
 The data analytics process involves *collecting, organising, analysing, and transforming* data into useful information, which drives decision-making.

 Analytical thinking is about identifying and defining a problem and then solving it by using data in an organised, step-by-step manner (Google Data Analytics Professional Certificate: [Foundations: Data, Data, Everywhere](https://www.coursera.org/learn/foundations-data?specialization=google-data-analytics)).
+A data analyst must have the relevant soft skills: communication, curiosity, problem solving, and creativity.

 ## 📊 Different Types of Analytics
 There are 4 main types of analytics that are specific to the respective needs of the data.